 The proposed model determines factory location, suppliers, and quantity of production and transportation.
-On the other hand, there are 3 layers of decision makings of supply chain, namely, strategic, tactical, and operational decision makings.
-Factory location selection and supplier selection are a strategic decision, while decision of quantity of production and transportation is strategic or operational decision (Ravindran & Warsing, 2013).
-Although factory location and supplier selections are different types of decisions, Meixell and Gargeya (2005) pointed out the importance of integration of these decisions.
-Moreover, this study also considers the carbon cap-and-trade, which involves emission allowance and carbon price depending on a country.
+On the other hand, there are 3 layers of decision-making of supply chain, namely, strategic, tactical, and operational decision-makings.
+Factory location selection and supplier selection are a strategic decision, while decision of quantity of production and transportation is strategic or operational decision [13].
+Although factory location and supplier selections are different types of decisions, Meixell and Gargeya [14] pointed out the importance of integration of these decisions.
+Moreover, this study also considers the carbon cap-andtrade, which involves emission allowance and carbon price depending on a country.
 The volumes of material-based GHG emissions determined by the number of procuring parts and locations of suppliers can cause higher economic loads in the supply chain due to GHG emission allowance and carbon price.
 Therefore, to design global low-carbon supply chain with an affordable cost, this study determines the locations of factories and suppliers, and the number of procuring products simultaneously.

-These discissions are called as network optimization and solved by optimization model.
-(Ravindran & Warsing, 2013) Hence, this study proposes a global low-carbon supply chain network under carbon cap-and-trade as a network optimization model.
+These decisions are called as network optimization and solved by optimization model [13].
+Hence, this study proposes a global lowcarbon supply chain network under carbon cap-and-trade as a network optimization model.